aletrianti/blog-app/README.md

 # blog-app
-A Node.js blog app created along with "The Web Developer Bootcamp" by Colt Steele on Udemy.
+LanguageWorld is the result of an exercise done along with "The Web Developer Bootcamp" by Colt Steele on Udemy.

+The exercise consisted in developing a simple blog app focusing on Back-end development and using mainly Node.js, EJS and MongoDB.

 # Technologies and tools
 * JavaScript - Node.js